 Other than such restricted shares granted to non-employee directors, the Company's Compensation Committee may determine the time or times at which Options and restricted shares granted to other Participants will vest or become payable or exercisable, as applicable.
 The exercise price of each Option will not be less than 100% of the fair market value of the Company's common stock on the date the option is granted.
-However, any optionee who owns more than 10% of the combined voting power of all classes of the Company's outstanding common stock (a "10% Stockholder"), will not be eligible for the grant of an incentive stock option unless the exercise price of the incentive stock option is at least 110% of the fair market value of the Company's common stock on the date of grant.
+However, any optionee who owns more than 10% of the combined voting power of all classes of the Company's outstanding common stock (a "10% Stockholder"), will not be eligible for the grant of an incentive stock option unless the exercise price of the incentive stock option is at least 110% of the fair market value of an incentive stock option unless the exercise price of the incentive stock option is at least 110% of the fair market value of the company's common stock on the date of grant.
 Generally, no Option will be exercisable after the expiration of ten years from the date of grant.
 In the case of an Option granted to a 10% Stockholder, the term of an incentive stock option will be for no more than five years from the date of grant.

-During the year ended December 31, 2020, the Company granted 21,760 restricted shares to its non-employee directors pursuant to the Amended & Restated 2019 Equity Incentive Plan.
-The Company determined that the fair values, based on the grant date close price, of such restricted shares granted under the Amended & Restated 2019 Equity Incentive Plan during the year ended December 31, 2020 were approximately \$200,000 of total unrecognized compensation costs related to the restricted share grants.
-These costs related to the annual grants to non-employee directors are expected to be recognized upon vesting, which is approximately one year from the date of grant.
+During the year ended December 31, 2021, the Company granted 46,333 restricted shares to non-executive employees pursuant to the Amended & Restated 2019 Equity Incentive Plan.
+Additionally, the Company granted 15,080 restricted shares to its non-employee directors pursuant to the Amended & Restated 2019 Equity Incentive Plan.
+These restricted shares have a vesting period of 1 year.
+The Company also granted 307,885 restricted shares to the Company's officers pursuant to the Amended & Restated 2019 Equity Incentive Plan.
+These restricted shares have a vesting period of 3 years.
+The Company determined that the fair values, based on the grant date close price of such restricted shares granted under the Amended & Restated 2019 Equity Incentive Plan during the year ended December 31, 2021 were approximately \$5,008,178 in the aggregate.
+On July 2, 2021, 21,760 restricted shares related to the 2020 non-employee director grants vested.
+The Company expensed the full value of restricted stock compensation related to annual non-employee director grants on the vesting date.